TheOGChips/tsudoku/README.md

 ### Current release version: 2.1.3

 Good news!
 The Rust port of `tsudoku` is now complete, fully playable, and ready for an official v2.0.0 release!
 This means that the original C++ version will no longer be maintained, and as the porting process revealed it was a bit of a buggy mess anyway.
-Anyone is welcome to notify me of a bug fix by email at: github.spokesman589@passmail.net .
+Anyone is welcome to notify me of a bug fix by [email](github.spokesman589@passmail.net).
 If you have played `tsudoku` and enjoyed your experience, please let me know via email as well; I'd love to hear about it!
 Have fun playing!

 ### What happened to v1.x?